newrelic/helm-charts/charts/nri-bundle/README.md

 In order to update any of the dependency versions you should bump the version in `requirements.yaml` and run `helm dependency update` command to update chart packages under `/charts` and also the `requirements.lock` file.

 ATTENTION: do not commit the internal dependencies.
-We only commit *kube-state-metrics* because we don't own its distribution but would like to be resilient to failures of its repository.
+We only commit *kube-state-metrics* and `pixie-chart`because we don't own their distribution but would like to be resilient to failures of their repository.

 ## Example